macreiben-dev/pit-wall-acquisition/README.md

 This class is a technical implmentation that uses the two above classes to send data to the target API.

+### WebApiForwarder

+The adapter to integrate the plugin to simhub.

 ## How to add new telemetry fields ?

 - Update PluginManagerWrapper and IPluginRecordRepository to expose the field from simhub plugin manager